April 12, 2024

 In an industry where change is the only constant, Broadcom’s acquisition of VMware stands out as a pivotal moment, signalling not just a shift in ownership but a fundamental change in strategy by the company.

-If you are not aware, VMware is a world leader if virtualisation technologies (for instance being able to run multiple virtual servers on one physical server), and one that Layer3 employed as the foundation of our New Zealand based cloud services.
+If you are not aware, VMware is a world leader in virtualisation technologies (for instance being able to run multiple virtual servers on one physical server) and one that Layer3 employed as the foundation of our New Zealand-based cloud services.

-Ironically, we wrote some time ago about a decision not to invest any further into our own cloud infrastructure.
-However, the VMware acquisition, along with some unexpected growth in our cloud services platform, has changed our strategy, and one thing Layer3 does very well, is adapt to change.
+Ironically, we wrote some time ago about a decision not to invest any further into our cloud infrastructure.
+However, the VMware acquisition, along with some unexpected growth in our cloud services platform, has changed our strategy, and one thing Layer3 does very well is adapt to change.

 The Ripple Effect